Here you will find information which by law Mälardalen University must provide when using the University’s electronic services.

 If you do not accept cookies being used you can close these down in your web browser’s security settings.
 Please note that the Student Portal requires cookies in order to work; if you have closed down cookies in your web browser you cannot use the Student Portal.

 You can also set your web browser so that you get a question each time the website tries to place a cookie on your device.
 By means of the web browser, previously stored cookies can be deleted; see the web browser’s help pages for more information.

 More information about cookies

 The Swedish Post and Telecom Authority, which is the supervisory authority in this area, provides further information about cookies on their website.

-By personal data is meant all types of information which directly or indirectly can be connected to a physical living person.
+Personal data are all kinds of information that can be linked directly or indirectly to a physical living person.

 Processing personal data